 A paste made from spinach, walnuts, and garlic.
 Excellent with tonis puri or khachapuri.
 Typically served as an appetizer, or mezze-style with other small, flavorful dishes, the fresh, local flavor of pkhali made it another of our favorites.

 So-called Svaneti salt serves as a perfect complement to vegetables, cheese or salad.
 Made from salt, dried garlic, chili pepper and a blend of various spices and herbs like fenugreek and coriander, Svaneti salt and its aroma will have you thinking you’re inching closer to Persia or India.

 Tatara or Pelamushi

 Confection made from boiled, pressed grape extract.
 Can be eaten as a sort of pudding as dessert.
 The liquid is the sweet coating used to make churchkhela.

 Brown rubbery truncheons made from strings of walnuts dipped in tatara and dried.
 Sometimes referred to as “Georgian Snickers.”
 Don’t eat the string!

-Surprisingly smooth and easy to drink.
-Though Armenian brandy gets a lot of press, Georgian brand is worth a taste.
+Surprisingly smooth and easy to drink, Georgian brandy is worth seeking out.
+Though Armenian brandy gets a lot of press, Georgian brandy is under-appreciated.

-The drink of sadists and masochists throughout the Georgian countryside.
-Oddly enough, it's common practice to have a small drink of the stuff in the morning, apparently to ease the effects of a heavy morning meal.
+The drink of sadists and masochists throughout the Georgian countryside, the Georgian grappa-like firewater called cha-cha is the choice of toast-makers, particularly as the night or occasion advances.
+Oddly enough, it's common practice to have a small drink of cha-cha in the morning, apparently to ease the effects of traditionally heavy morning meals in the countryside.

-A lower octane hooch/moonshine that makes frequent appearances at the table and in the streets of Svaneti.
+A lower octane version of hooch/moonshine that makes frequent appearances at the table and in the streets of Svaneti.